capability/plenipotentiary-sandbox/packages/plenipotentiary-laravel/docs-site/docs/02-architecture.md

 ## Core Principle

-**Abstract the Abstractable (CRUD):** Pleni supports CRUD where it fits, but most real integrations need additional patterns.
-It offers multiple integration patterns to match different API shapes, each built on Laravel's native tooling and proven libraries like Saloon for HTTP.
+**Consistency across heterogeneous integrations.** The real problem isn't vendor churn—it's chaos.
+When you have Google Ads (SDK), Mailchimp (REST), Stripe (SDK), and legacy SOAP, each looks different in your code.
+Plenipotentiary provides multiple patterns to match different API shapes while maintaining a uniform interface, each built on Laravel's native tooling and proven libraries like Saloon for HTTP.

 ## How Plenipotentiary Works: The Flow